-There are ample ways of having guava for managing diabetes and pleasing the taste buds all in all.
+There are ample ways of having guava to manage diabetes and pleasing the taste buds all in all.

 When to Eat Guava

-It is best to have guava during winters, particularly when it ripens.
-People may have one to two guavas anytime in the day excluding early morning, night, and prior to an empty stomach.
+It is best to have guava during winter, particularly when it ripens.
+People may have one to two guavas anytime in the day, excluding early morning, night, and prior to an empty stomach.

 Risks of Having Guava in Excess

 Guava in excess may increase the blood sugars rapidly.
-As it contains low calories, protein, and fat, a person is expected to develop a longing of consuming more of it.
+As it contains low calories, protein, and fat, a person is expected to develop a longing to consume more of it.
 A lot of individuals experience diarrhea and IBS signs because of guava seeds.
 Guava peel has been found to spike blood glucose levels.
 Hence, it is advisable to have it after peeling.
 The guava’s skin contains rich sugars such as glucose that work on metabolism directly.
-And, hence enhances the levels of blood sugars.
+And hence enhances the levels of blood sugar.